-- Realise that some pupils do not appreciate the distress they are causing and are willing to change their behaviour. - Try to reach agreement on reasonable long-term behaviour.

-- Prepare the pupil to face their peer group discuss what they will say to others. - Inform parents about bullying incidents and what action is being taken.
-Face-to-face meetings between the child's Phase Manager or staff Mentor may be appropriate. - Staff to informally monitor pupil over the next few weeks
+- Realise that some students do not appreciate the distress they are causing and are willing to change their behaviour. - Try to reach agreement on reasonable long-term behaviour. - Prepare the student to face their peer group discuss what they will say to others. - Inform parents about bullying incidents and what action is being taken.
+Face-to-face meetings between the child's Phase Manager or form tutor may be appropriate. - Staff to informally monitor student over the next few weeks.